 In September 2009, the Westport Country Playhouse in the tony Connecticut suburbs of New York City staged a revival of Miller’s play.
 Later that month, Guillermo Hernandez signed autographs and posed for photos with hundreds of fans on the concourse at Comerica Park in Detroit when the Tigers celebrated the 25th anniversary of their 1984 championship season.
-According to Guillermo Jr., his father had been “driving me crazy” because “[h]e was so excited to come back to Detroit again and see everyone.”
+According to Guillermo Jr., his father had been “driving me crazy” because “[h]e was so excited to come back to Detroit again and see everyone.”17

-Many aging ex-ballplayers make a point of not going to or watching ballgames to express their bitterness or disappointment in the way they were treated or in the way the game has changed.
+Many aging ex-ballplayers make a point of not going to or watching ballgames to express their bitterness with or disappointment in the way they were treated or in the way the game has changed.
 Not Hernandez, who followed the Tigers closely and returned stateside periodically, mostly to appear at Tigers, Phillies, or Cubs events.

 “Even when they have a bad ballclub, I follow them, because they gave me good memories,” Hernandez said in 2009.
-“I played for three different teams, but I want to be known as a Tiger, and I will always be a Tiger.”
+“I played for three different teams, but I want to be known as a Tiger, and I will always be a Tiger.”18

-Unlike Jason Miller’s five fictional angry men, there was not a trace of anger or angst in Hernandez when he reflected upon his championship season -- nor should there be.
+Unlike Jason Miller’s five fictional angry men, there was not a trace of anger or angst in Hernandez when he reflected upon his championship season – nor should there be.

-Guillermo Hernandez y Villanueva was born on November 14, 1954, in Aguada, Puerto Rico.
-Aguada, a small city on the northwest coast of the island about 90 miles west of San Juan, is one of the earliest settlements in Puerto Rico, dating its founding to 1508-10.
+Guillermo Hernandez Villanueva was born on November 14, 1954, in Aguada, Puerto Rico.
+Aguada, a small city on the northwest coast of the island about 90 miles west of San Juan, is one of the earliest settlements in Puerto Rico, dating its founding to 1508/10.
 It is sometimes called La Ciudad Del Descrubrimiento (City of Discovery), referring to the widely held belief that Christopher Columbus landed at Aguada in 1493 when he “discovered” Puerto Rico.
 During the Colonial era, the busy port of Aguada was a stopover for ships of the Spanish Empire sailing between Spain and South America.

 The son of Dionicio, who worked in a large local sugar cane centrale (factory), and Dominga, a domestic, Hernandez was the second youngest child in a large, poor family with eight siblings.
-(Sugar cane was the primary cash crop of Puerto Rico in the first half of the 20th century before the island commonwealth began to convert its economy from agriculture to manufacturing.)
-His parents encouraged their children to be active in athletics -- and they were rewarded when their son reached the pinnacle of success in the majors.
+(Sugar cane was the primary cash crop of Puerto Rico in the first half of the twentieth century before the island commonwealth began to convert its economy from agriculture to manufacturing.)
+His parents encouraged their children to be active in athletics – and they were rewarded when their son reached the pinnacle of success in the majors.